FAQs

 What are the benefits when working with a death doula?

-Having a supportive presence be by your side and a quality of life through end of life that is personalized to the individual, in addition to supporting their families, friends, and community of care.
-Also, according to an article published in Palliative and Social Practice: “Experiences of engaging a death doula: qualitative interviews with bereaved family members”, families who have used a death doula reported more positive end of life experiences through personalized and informed end of life care, personal empowerment through increase death literacy and education, and a reduction of fear and anxiety around death.
+Benefits of working with a death doula include having a supportive presence be by your side to assist in navigating care at end-of-life care that is personalized to the individual, in addition to supporting families, friends, and their community of care.
+Also, according to an article published in Palliative and Social Practice: “Experiences of engaging a death doula: qualitative interviews with bereaved family members”, families who have worked with a death doula reported more positive end-of-life experiences through personalized and informed end-of-life care, personal empowerment through increase death literacy and education, and a reduction of fear and anxiety around death.

 When should I hire a death doula?

 You can hire a death doula at any point in the lifespan if you are interested in advance care planning.
-When a terminal diagnosis is received and you are trying to figure out what to do next, a death doula can be an additional part of your team to support you.
+If you have serious illness or a terminal diagnosis and are trying to figure out what to do next, a death doula can be an additional part of your team to support you.
 Ultimately, the decision is yours to make when you feel ready and comfortable to hire a death doula.

 How much do services cost?

 Death doula services are not currently covered by insurance.
 Doula Noire charges a flat rate fee for single service offerings or a package fee which includes a number of visits in addition to offerings agreed upon by the client and doula.
-For prices please contact me directly to discuss further.
+For prices please contact directly by phone or email to discuss further.

 How is a death doula different than hospice?